AthenaDecisionSystems/athena-owl-core/docs/arch.md

    ...
 ```

-The manager also includes a factory method to create an instance of the Assistant run time so a conversation can create this instance and process the query of the conversation.
+The manager also includes a factory method to create an instance of the AssistantExecutor so a conversation can create this instance and process the query of the conversation.

+!!!- info "Not yet covered"

 ### Agent Manager